appcelerator-archive/titanium_mobile_blackberry/README.md

 6) Set the Build Configuration -> Simulator Debug.
 Also you need to setup the simulator using the Debug Configuration panel and give the target IP of the simulator that was noted in step 5.

 7) Build tibb and test/tibbtest and then Debug As C/C++ Application.

+8) To create the the blackberry drop-in, from the repo cli/commands execute "./create_sdk" this will create a build folder with the blackberry sdk folder in it.
+The blackberry folder can be dropped into a current Titanium SDK.

 Legal